yii-tools/app/docs/guide/translator.md

     └── app.php
 ```

-The `app.php` ru file contains the following:
+The `app.php` ru file has the following:

 ```php
 <?php